MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-work-standard-lines.md

 ---
-title: Setup Standard Lines for Recurring Sales and Purchases| Microsoft Docs
+title: Standard Recurring Sales and Purchase Lines
-description: You can set up sales lines and purchase lines that you frequently make and then insert them on sales and purchase documents to quickly fill the lines with standard information.
+description: Set up frequently used sales lines and purchase lines to insert them on sales and purchase documents and quickly fill the lines with standard information.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: trade, sell, replenishment ms.date: 05/25/2020
+ms.search.keywords: trade, sell, replenishment ms.date: 06/24/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: 4da1195333f6b36866f55ee02123f75df4778de0
+ms.openlocfilehash: 9704d088a92ef2a7799eaccebee0fff3fc35bcfd
-ms.sourcegitcommit: d4a77522859c5561c1f3dc43178d45657ffa31b5
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 05/26/2020
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "3402586"
+ms.locfileid: "6440194"
 ---
 # <a name="create-recurring-sales-and-purchase-lines"></a>Create Recurring Sales and Purchase Lines
 If you often need to create sales and purchase lines with similar information, you can set up standard lines that you can then insert on recurring sales and purchase documents, for example, for recurring replenishment orders.